 A small percentage of individuals who have been treated with phenytoin have been shown to metabolize the drug slowly.
 Slow metabolism may be due to limited enzyme availability and lack of induction; it appears to be genetically determined.
 If early signs of dose-related CNS toxicity develop, plasma levels should be checked immediately.

 Phenytoin is not indicated for seizures due to hypoglycemic or other metabolic causes.
 Appropriate diagnostic procedures should be performed as indicated.

-Serum levels of phenytoin sustained above the optimal range may produce confusional states referred to as “delirium,” “psychosis,” or “encephalopathy,” or rarely irreversible cerebellar dysfunction.
+Serum levels of phenytoin sustained above the optimal range may produce confusional states referred to as “delirium,” “psychosis,” or “encephalopathy,” or rarely irreversible cerebellar dysfunction and/or cerebellar atrophy.
 Accordingly, at the first sign of acute toxicity, plasma levels are recommended.
 Dose reduction of phenytoin therapy is indicated if plasma levels are excessive; if symptoms persist, termination is recommended.
 (See WARNINGS section.)

 Inform patients of the availability of a Medication Guide, and instruct them to read the Medication Guide prior to taking Dilantin.
 Instruct patients to take Dilantin only as prescribed.